 How do I take paid sick time?

-Your employer will be required to pay you for the time you are out sick (up to the number of hours you are allowed under federal law or have earned under Washington law).
-The pay rate will be your regular rate, except that under the federal law, you only get 2/3 your regular rate of pay for providing childcare or caring for a sick family member.
+Your employer will be required to pay you for the time you are out sick (up to the number of hours you have earned under Washington law).
+The pay rate will be your regular rate.
 If your employer doesn’t allow you to take time off or doesn’t pay you for your sick time, contact the Washington Department of Labor & Industries at 360-902-5316.

 What if I or someone in my family gets really sick with the coronavirus?

-If you are undocumented and want to apply, print a Spanish application from the website https://paidleave.wa.gov/es/apply-now/ (the application download button is found at the bottom of the website) or if you can’t print or you need an application in any language other than Spanish, call 833-717-2273 for an application to be mailed to you.
+If you are undocumented and want to apply, print a Spanish application from the website https://paidleave.wa.gov/es/apply-now/ (look for the button about one-third of the way down the page that says “Descargar la solicitude en español”), or applications in 14 other languages are available at the very bottom of the page.
+If you can’t print or you need an application in any other language, call 833-717-2273 for an application to be mailed to you.
 If you do not have a valid social security number, do NOT put a social security number or ITIN on the application.
 Once your application has been sent in, someone at the paid leave program will contact you to make sure they have the information they need to calculate your hours worked.

 If you have called the number above and cannot get through to someone, or you have a problem getting or submitting an application, call the ombudsperson’s office at 844-395-6697.

-No. None of these employment benefits would count against you on the Public Charge test if you apply for a green card.
+No. None of these employment benefits will count against you on the Public Charge test.

 If I am undocumented, can I apply for unemployment benefits if my employment is closed because of the coronavirus?